Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Conclusions

 \section{Conclusions}

 Motivated by the description of Hawking radiation in terms of NEC violation, we mapped a few aspects of black hole thermodynamics with finite volume effects in QFT arising from tunnelling in a confined space.
-Both descriptions are done in $1+1$ dimensions, and feature similar behaviours in terms of energy and entropy, when one identifies the inverse of the BH temperature with the finite size of the confining space for a scalar field.
+Both descriptions are mainly done in $1+1$-dimensions, however we also presented some evidence in higher dimensions for the same analogy.
+They feature similar behaviours in terms of energy and entropy, when one identifies the inverse of the BH temperature with the finite size of the confining space for a scalar field.
 The origin of the mapping is the presence of boundaries in both systems, either in the form of a horizon for the BH, or in the form of periodic boundary conditions in QFT.

 We focused the comparison on the regime $ma\propto M/T\lesssim1$, and not on the regime $ma\propto M/T\gg1$.
 In the latter case, the non-trivial effects vanish exponentially with $a$ for tunnelling, whereas for the black hole they vanish as a power law with $T$.
 In this example, the mapping we discussed does not hold and a more thorough discussion is necessary to include all the regimes in this study, which is left for a future work.